- buprenorphine hydrochloride

 POM: Prescription only medicine

 This information is intended for use by health professionals

-Buprenorphine hydrochloride 324 µg/ml, equivalent to 300 µg buprenorphine base.
+Each ml contains buprenorphine hydrochloride 324 µg, equivalent to 300 µg buprenorphine base.

 As a strong analgesic for the relief of moderate to severe pain.